tinode/chat/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Tindroid: Android app
   * Android API level (e.g. 25).
   * Emulator or hardware, if hardware describe it.
+- [ ] Tinodios: iOS app
+  * iOS version
+  * Simulator or hardware, if hardware describe it.
 - [ ] tn-cli
   * Python version
 - [ ] Chatbot
   * Python version
 - Version of the client, e.g. `0.15.1`
+- [ ] Your own client.
+Describe it:
+  * Transport (gRPC, websocket, long polling)
+  * Programming language.
+  * gRPC version, if applicable.

 ### Steps to reproduce
 Tell us how to reproduce this issue.